What is radiation therapy used for?

 How long is a course of treatment?

-The length of a course of radiation therapy depends on a variety of factors including the type of cancer, the aims of the treatment and the area being treated and can vary from a single treatment to many weeks of daily treatments (usually 4 or 5 per week).
+The length of a course of radiation therapy depends on a variety of factors including the type of cancer, the aims of the treatment and the area being treated.
+The number of treatments can vary from a single treatment to many weeks of daily treatments (usually 4 or 5 per week).

 For many patients having brachytherapy which involves the insertion of radioactive ‘seeds’ or sources into a part of the body (e.g. the prostate gland), a night or 2 in hospital is needed for the procedure.